 - ArtNet / OSC Transport control (limited)

-- Video capture via DirectShow or Media Foundation (single input only)
+- Video capture via DirectShow or Media Foundation (Support for 4 inputs)

 - Kinect support